osbuild/images/CONTRIBUTING.md

 That being said, you are of course welcome to implement an example of what you would like to achieve.

-### Creating a PR
+## Creating a PR

-The commits in the PR should have these properties:

-* Preferably minimal and well documented
+* The commits in the PR should be minimal and well documented:
-  * Where minimal means: don't do unrelated changes even if the code is obviously wrong
+  * Where minimal means: don't do unrelated changes even if the code is obviously wrong.
-  * Well documented: both code and commit message
+  * Well documented: both code and commit message.
-  * The commit message should start with the module you work on,
+  * The commit message should start with the module you work on, like:
-    like: `weldr: `, or `distro:`
+    `manifest:`, or `distro:`
+* All code should be formatted using `go fmt ./...` in each commit.

+The following requirements can be relaxed in extreme cases where they would conflict with the above (for example, if making tests pass makes a commit too large and difficult to read):
-* The code should compile and the composer should start, so that we can run `git bisect` on it
+* The code should compile, so that we can run `git bisect` on it.
+* The unit tests should pass (`go test ./...`).
-* All code should be covered by unit-tests
+* All code should be covered by unit-tests.

-### Notes:
+## Notes:

-[1] If you are running macOS, you can still compile osbuild-composer.
-If it
+[1] If you are running macOS, you can still compile the binaries.
+If it doesn't work out of the box, use `-tags macos` together with any `go` command, for
-    doesn't work out of the box, use `-tags macos` together with any `go` command, for example: `go test -tags macos ./...`
+example: `go test -tags macos ./...`